hpcleuven/VscDocumentation/source/jobs/job_advanced.rst

    login$ salloc --ntasks=1 --cpus-per-task=16 --time=1:00:00 --mem-per-cpu=3g

-executed on a login node will return a shell on the login node.
-To then execute commands, it is still better to rebuild the environment just as for a batch script as some modules will use different settings when they load in a Slurm environment.
-So let's use this shell to start the demo program ``omp_hello`` on the allocated resources:
+``salloc`` executed on a login node will open a shell that runs on the login node but that can be used to execute tasks on the allocated resources.
+Therefore, it is recommended to re-create the environment as some modules will use different settings when they load in a Slurm environment.

+|Example| Let's use the previous ``salloc`` shell to start the demo
+program ``omp_hello`` on the allocated resources:

 .. code:: bash